slasheight-netsec/website-slasheight/content/en/knowledge-base/_index.md

 ---
-title: "Knowledge Base Home" # For SEO
+title: "Knowledge Base" # For SEO
 date: 2020-01-19T15:43:38+09:00
 description: My portfolio, repos, works overview page # For SEO
 enableBio: false # Set to false if you want to hide the bio component.